AkiLetschne/restocks-missing-payout-scraper/README.md

 If your email address from wise should be different, then you can replace it there as well.

 ## run the script
+###run the exe
+The exe can simply be executed with a double click and the script begins.

+### run the python script
 To execute the script, execute the following command:
 ```
 python main.py